ymdryo10/ymdryo10/README.md

 ## Yo, How ya doin?
-This is Ryo Yamada, A design Engineer from Pakistan.
-I'm not lookin for Jobs or anything.
+This is Ryo Yamada, A casual design Engineer.

 - 🫠 I just design random UI elements using JS, CSS, TS, Tailwind, etc.
-- 🌱 Currently Learning Asembly
+- 🌱 Learning the Fundamentals of UI Engineering & React.
 - 💬 Ask me pretty much anything you want, just don't ask for personal Info
 - 📫 How to reach me: Through Discord or Instagram, Discord user in Discription.
 - 😄 Pronouns: He/Him